sihyun-yu/Ogogada/Reports/DP2/[DP2] Ideation.md

 > ![](./Images/storyboard2.jpg)

 Storyboard 2 is about second solution
-"Show rankings for workers or for specific round of a game"
+"Show rankings for workers or for specific learning process"

 * Storyboard 3

 > ![](./Images/storyboard3.jpg)

 Storyboard 3 is about third solution
-"POS histories which show nice answer of some situations"
+"POS histories which show nice answer of certain special situations"

 ### Studio Reflections